Skills In Demand Visa

 This stream is for highly skilled, high-earning professionals who can contribute to Australia's economic growth and innovation.

-• Occupation List: There is no occupation list for this stream.
-It is open to any occupation (excluding trades, machinery operators, drivers, and laborers).
+Occupation List: There is no occupation list for this stream.
+It is open to most occupations (excluding trades, machinery operators, drivers, and labourers).

 3. Labour Agreement Stream